Pest Control Services in San Antonio, Texas

 San Antonio's pest control challenges are shaped by its position at the ecological crossroads of the Texas Hill Country, South Texas brush country, and Gulf Coast plains.
 The city's limestone geology creates ideal scorpion habitat, while its clay soils and irrigated landscapes fuel one of the densest fire ant populations in the state — contributing to Texas's $1 billion+ annual fire ant damage toll.
 Subterranean termites exploit slab foundations through expansion joints and plumbing penetrations, and Africanized honey bees have been established in Bexar County since the 1990s.
 San Antonio's rapid growth — the city added over 200,000 residents in the past decade — has pushed new subdivisions into previously undeveloped land, placing homes directly in contact with scorpion, snake, and wildlife habitat.
 Quarterly professional pest control with targeted scorpion exclusion is the standard of care for San Antonio homeowners.

-Licensed pest control pros serving all of Bexar County and surrounding areas.
+Independent pest control providers may serve all of Bexar County and surrounding areas, subject to availability.

 (520) 783-3777